9661328/programming-1-portfolio/index.md

 **About**:

-Welcome to my portfolio for my first year of coding!
+Welcome to my programming portfolio!
 I've done block coding before and found that fascinating, so I wanted to try real coding.
-My language of focus this year was Java, as well as [Processing](processing.org) (similar to Java).
-My main IDE this year was [REPLIT](https://replit.com/).
+My language of focus for my first year was Java, as well as [Processing](processing.org) (similar to Java).
+I decided to continue to computer programming 2 to learn Java more in depth.
+My main IDEs were [REPLIT](https://replit.com/) and Eclipse.

 **Certifications:**
 > [Precision Exams Computer Programming 1 (820)](https://github.com/9661328/programming-1-portfolio/blob/gh-pages/documents/certifications/Computer%20Programming%201%20(820)%20Certification.pdf)